Best Multi-Currency Account in Malaysia

 RHB multi-currency account

-Fees: 20 MYR/year fee for a multi-currency debit card, local ATM withdrawals 1 MYR out of network fee, international withdrawals up to 12 MYR
+Fees: 20 MYR/year fee for a multi-currency debit card, fee-free withdrawals at RHB ATM’s, local ATM withdrawals 1 MYR out of network fee, international withdrawals up to 12 MYR

 Currency conversion: 1% foreign transaction fee for card spend; exchange rate markups may apply when converting currencies within your account